Whether you’re towing behind a wake boat or tower, you’re going to need a rope.

 Like what you’ve read here?
 Bookmark our homepage SkiSurfWake.com, and pop back soon.
 We add tips and reviews on a regular basis.

-You’ll be fine with a rope from any leading wakeboard brand, such as Liquid Force or Hyperlite.
+You'll be fine with a rope from any leading wakeboard brand, such as Liquid Force or Hyperlite.
 But remember, the more important thing here is the actual length.
+Check out the different lengths available at this wake store.

 Wakeboard handles vary in sizes from 5” to 15”.
 The bigger the handle, the easier it is to grab when doing tricks, so we tend to recommend handles in the 13” to 15” range.